Zakey-Pilot/html-css-project/README.md

-# Name of project

-> A longer description
+# All About Trees

+> A straightforward landing page that provides comprehensive information about
+> trees with helpful resources.

 ## Table of contents